web-dave/webdave.de/src/assets/posts/angular-elements.md

 #### Interact

-And you can use vanilla JavaScript to interact with this element.
-In my example the CustomElement has an Input name and an Output.
+And you can use Vanilla JavaScript to interact with this element.
+In my example the CustomElement has an Input property called `name` and an Output event called `namechange`.

 ```javascript
 moin.addEventListener('namechange', e => console.log(e));